*Entropy says that real sustainability is impossible. We try as follows:

 - We supply a locally-grown option for greens out-of-season, when our rural farms cannot – local production improves local food security and creates new local jobs without impacting our traditional farmers.

-- We seek turn the business cash positive during Q4 and to provide an attractive financial return to investors (this farmer) thereafter.
+- We seek turn the business cash positive during 2022 and to provide a viable financial return to investors (this farmer) thereafter. :)

 - We seek to develop and codify our urban farm operating model to enable its replication in adjacent geographies, and further afield, to enable more people to access fresh, high-quality, locally produced foods.